GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

     `mvn endpoints-framework:clientLibs`

-1. Deploy your application to Google App Engine by using:
+1. Build and Deploy your application to Google App Engine by using:

-    `mvn appengine:deploy`
+    `mvn clean appengine:deploy`

 ### Gradle

-1. Build a fresh binary by using:

-    `gradle clean compileJava`

-1. Run the application locally at [http://localhost:8080][5] by using:
+1. Build and Run the application locally at [http://localhost:8080][5] by using:

-    `gradle appengineRun`
+    `gradle clean appengineRun`

 1. Explore local server's API explorer by browsing to: